-Have you ever gone into a hair salon with a photo of your favorite celebrity and asked for their exact haircut, only to leave the salon wondering why those bangs that looked so beautiful on Gigi Hadid just don't give your own face that certain "Je ne sais quoi"??
+Have you ever gone into a hair salon with a photo of your favorite celebrity and asked for their exact haircut, only to leave the salon wondering why those bangs that looked so beautiful on Gigi Hadid or that long bob Kendall rocks don't give your own face that supermodel vibe?

 Determining Your Face Shape

 At this point, you may be asking, 'what is my face shape?'
 The most common mistake most people make when trying to determine their face shape is thinking that their faces are simply round.
 If we asked you to draw a picture of your face, the head shape will likely be either round or oval, but there's so much more to it than that.
 When determining your face shape, you should be looking at your hairline, width and length of your face, and jawline.

 The easiest way to know what face shape you have is to pull your hair back, take an eyeliner or lip pencil, look in the mirror, and trace the outline of your face.
 Your face shape should fall within one of the following categories: long face, oval face, square face, round face, heart-shaped face, and diamond-shaped face,